birukbelihu/FaceMaskDetector/README.md

 python main.py
 ```

+<h2>Training</h2>
-<h2>To Train Your Own Model Run dataset_downloader.py To Download The Dataset To Your Local Machine In The Current Folder Inside dataset Folder.
+To Train Your Own Model Run dataset_downloader.py To Download The Dataset To Your Local Machine In The Current Folder Inside dataset Folder.

 ```
 python dataset_downloader.py